AustinCodingAcademy/311_wk3_day1_db_select/README.md

 1. Select all fields from users where the city equals Chicago

+SELECT *
+FROM users
+WHERE city = "Chicago"

 2. Select the "state" field for users with a first name of "Glory"

 3. Select all fields from users who's phone1 starts with "773"